astuka/LLMs-from-scratch/README.md

 - In order for the Jupyter notebooks to work, make sure you have the ".venv Python 3.12..." selected
 - Maybe try the isolation again in Docker instead?
+- Looks like there's CUDA errors, I have torch w/ CUDA installed so it might be an issue with the venv?
+I hate venv.

+# Copy and pasted bits I thought were helpful

 - However, in practice, using the softmax function for normalization, which is better at handling extreme values and has more desirable gradient properties during training, is common and recommended. (for getting weights to sum to 1) attn_weights_2 = torch.softmax(attn_scores_2, dim=0)

-# Copy and pasted bits I thought were helpful

 # Cloud Resources